Skip to content

 tools/build.sh -d

 This will build the draft scenarios book.
-If the build is successful, you are all set to start working on your scenario.
+If the build is successful, it will open the PDF file for you, and you are all set to start working on your scenario.
+Check out the how-to guide for writing your first scenario.

 MacOS